 Emergency surgery treats an urgent or life-threatening condition.
 It is necessary immediately in order to preserve a body part or save your life.

 When you come to an emergency room at Dignity Health, we will diagnose your condition and determine whether you need emergency surgery in the Sacramento region.
 You can trust our doctors and care teams to provide reliable, personalized treatment, even in an emergency situation.
-Call 911 to receive fast emergency transport, or use our online waiting service, InQuicker™, to select your estimated arrival time at a Dignity Health ER.
+Call 911 to receive fast emergency transport to a Dignity Health ER.

 What to Expect from Emergency Surgery at Dignity Health